Storing Events using the ESP8266

 aREST rest = aREST(client);

-char * key = "your_api_key";// WiFi parameters
+char * key = 'your_api_key';

-const char* ssid = "wifi_ssid";
+const char* ssid = 'wifi_ssid';

-const char* password = "wifi_password";// Functions
+const char* password = 'wifi_password';

 {